1909 Penn State Nittany Lions football team

-The 1909 Penn State Nittany Lions football team represented Pennsylvania State College—now known as Pennsylvania State University—as an independent in the 1909 college football season.
+The 1909 Penn State Nittany Lions football team represented Pennsylvania State College—now known as Pennsylvania State University—as an independent during the 1909 college football season.
 Led by Bill Hollenback in his first and only season as head coach, the Nittany Lions compiled a record of 5–0–2.
 The team played home games at New Beaver Field in State College, Pennsylvania.